VIDEO: Strength to heal, How to truly forgive someone who hurt you?

 Genesis 45:14 says: “Then he threw his arms around his brother Benjamin and wept, and Benjamin embraced him, weeping.”

-When God has healed our hearts, you no longer feel pain or hurt.
-Restoration through Christ gives us freedom.
+When God heals our hearts, we are freed from pain and hurt.
+Restoration through Christ brings us true freedom.

 “Never mind about your belongings, because the best of all Egypt will be yours.’ ”